For all kinds of eggs

 The first-generation quinolones only have antibacterial effects on Escherichia coli, Shigella, Klebsiella, and a few Proteus.
 Because of the poor efficacy, it has rarely been used.

-The second-generation quinolones have expanded their antibacterial spectrum, and have certain antibacterial effects against Enterobacter, Citrobacter, Pseudomonas aeruginosa, and Serratia.
+The second-generation quinolones have expanded their antibacterial spectrum, and have certain antibacterial effects against Enterobacter, Citrobacter, Pseudomonas aeruginosa

 The antibacterial spectrum of the third-generation quinolones has been further expanded.
 It also has antibacterial effects on gram-positive bacteria such as staphylococcus, and further strengthens antibacterial effects on some gram-negative bacteria.
 This generation of drugs have fluorine atoms in the molecules.
 Therefore, called fluoroquinolone.